IBM/aspera-cli/README.erb.md

 On first execution, the user is asked to login to Aspera ID using a web browser.
 This creates an "ats_id" identifier (stored in a cache file).

 When only one ats_id is created, it is taken by default.
-Else it shall be specified with --ats-id or using a option preset.
+Else it shall be specified with --ats-id or using a <%=prst%>.

 Note: access key API is described here: [https://ibm.ibmaspera.com/helpcenter/transfer-service](https://ibm.ibmaspera.com/helpcenter/transfer-service)